Around a third of people who have severe Japanese encephalitis suffer from long-term complications.2

 How serious is Japanese encephalitis?

-For almost all people who have the virus, the flu-like symptoms pass quickly.
-In rare cases, encephalitis develops when the virus spreads to the brain.
-This may cause fatal damage in 20-30% of severe cases.1
+Most infections are asymptomatic.
+In rare cases (estimated 1 in 250), encephalitis develops when the virus spreads to the brain.
+This may cause fatal damage in 20-30% of severe cases.2

-People who survive severe encephalitis can end up with a long-term disability.
+People who survive severe encephalitis can end up with a long-term disability.2

 -